 And when it was time to leave, it was like stepping into a dark room without knowing what was inside.
 I had no idea what to expect.

-Looking back, I think the Lord did two major things to get me to give up my nicely organised and perhaps rigidly lived life and push me into that dark room.
+Looking back, I think the Lord did two major things to get me to give up my nicely organized and perhaps rigidly lived life and push me into that dark room.

-Then I met Ramazan Arkan and I couldn’t deny that he posessed what I most wanted in a husband.
+Then I met Ramazan Arkan and I couldn’t deny that he possessed what I most wanted in a husband.

 The other thing that the Lord did was to allow me to be in a sweet state of naivety regarding the obstacles that I would face entering into my new life in Turkey.

-It didn’t take me long to realise that the most American part of me would clash with the core values of my new culture in Turkey.
+It didn’t take me long to realize that the most American part of me would clash with the core values of my new culture in Turkey.

 In Turkish there is a phrase that is used a lot: “It’s not certain yet.”

 When Turks are speaking of their schedules, their jobs, their potential spouses, trips they may take, houses they may buy, kids they may have….you will inevitably hear the phrase, “It’s not certain yet.”